-For installing a chip on your GTi ecu, just follow the following instructions:
+For installing a performance chip on your 1989-1994 Suzuki Swift GT/GTi ECU, just follow these instructions:

 Start out by locating the engine computer on your car.
-It is located under the driver’s side dash panel.
-You will need to remove the bolts that are attaching the ECM on its place, then carefully pull out the ecu connector by pressing the locking plastic clips on it.
-See the drawing below for reference on locating the ecu:
+It is located under the driver’s side lower dash panel.
+You will need to remove the bolts that are attaching the ECM on its place, then carefully pull out the ECU connector by pressing the locking plastic clips on it.
+See the drawing below for reference on locating the ECU:

-Once the ECM computer is out, remove the top cover by taking out the 4 long bolts that secure its metal covers.
+Once the ECU computer is out, remove the top cover by taking out the 4 long bolts that secure its top and bottom metal covers.
 Now, remove the 6 bolts that hold the top circuit board.
 You will notice them as soon as you remove the top cover.
 The picture below will show the location of the 6 bolts that need to be removed.

-DO NOT pull the board up yet!
-Please, first notice that this board is attached to the bottom board with a flexible ribbon.
-Flip out the top board very carefully, not to brake the flexible ribbon.
-Look at the following picture so you have an idea of the attaching ribbon location:
+DO NOT pull up the circuit board just yet!
+Please, first notice that this board is attached to the bottom board with a flexible ribbon connector.
+Flip out the top board very carefully, not to break the flexible ribbon.
+Look at the following picture, so you have an idea of the location of the flexible ribbon connector:

-Now, the chip to be replaced, is on the top board and will be covered with a silver colored label or sticker unless it has been previously replaced.
+Now, the chip to be replaced, is on the top board and will be covered with a silver-colored label or sticker unless it has been previously replaced.
 First, notice the orientation of Pin #1.
-Write it down if necessary, where pin #1 is located, as pin #1 of the new chip must be installed in the same orientation.
+Write it down if necessary, as pin #1 of the new chip must be installed in the same orientation.

-Very carefully, not to damage the circuit by overheating, desolder the chip and then clean up the excess solder and flux in the circuit board.
-For excess solder you may use desoldering braid and for flux you may use isopropyl alcohol.
+Being very careful not to damage the circuit by overheating, desolder the chip and then clean up the excess solder and flux in the circuit board.
+For cleaning excess solder, you may use desoldering braid and for cleaning the flux, you may use isopropyl alcohol (91%-99% solution recommended).

-Now a 28-pin DIL socket must be inserted and soldered where the chip was soldered, but before you do, you should revise the area for broken copper traces, solder bridges and any other potential problem.
-Solder a 28-pin DIL socket in the place the chip was and then insert the chip in the socket, aligning it in the same way the previous chip was installed.
-Do this by aligning all the pins of the chip into their corresponding holes on the socket and firmly pressing down the chip or by gently tapping on top of the chip.
+Now, a 28-pin DIL socket must be inserted and soldered where the chip was soldered, but before you do this, you should check the circuit area for broken copper traces, solder bridges or any other potential problems.
+Solder the 28-pin DIL socket and then insert the chip on the socket, aligning it in the same way the previous chip was installed.
+Do this by aligning all the pins of the chip into their corresponding holes on the socket, then firmly pressing down the chip or by gently tapping on top of the chip.

-Note: The socket can be inserted in any of two ways, but it will be helpful if you install it with the mark for pin#1 in the socket is pointing to the mark of pin#1 in the circuit board.
-That way, it can be used as reference when swapping chips later.
+Note: The socket can be inserted in any of two ways, but it will be helpful if you install it with the mark for pin#1 pointing to the mark of pin#1 in the circuit board.
+That way, it can be used as a reference when swapping chips at any time.

-When done, put back the circuit board and the computer top and bottom covers with the long bolts.
-Reinstall the ECU computer in the car.
-Make sure that the connector harnesses snaps in place all the way in when you push it in.
-Otherwise, some wires might not connect properly causing problems.
+When you finish installing the chip, put back the circuit board with its screws and the computer top and bottom covers with the long bolts.
+Reinstall the ECU computer in the car and make sure that the connector harnesses snap in place all the way in when you push it.
+Otherwise, some wires might not connect properly causing intermittent or erratic problems.

-A word of caution when using performance chips, as there are many sellers offering low quality chips or doing false claims of what the chip can do.
-For example, a chip that we saw on a famous online market, stated that it worked on 89-95 models, which is simply not true.
+A word of caution when using performance chips.
+There are many sellers offering low-quality performance chips or doing false claims of what the chip can do.
+For example, a chip that we have seen on a famous online market, the seller stated that it works on 1989-1995 models, which is incorrect.
 Some chips work on the 1989-1991 models, while some others work in the 1992-1994 models.
-The chip below, works on 1989 to 1994 models and brings a nice extra power to your car’s engine.
+The performance chip in the link below works in 1989 to 1994 models and brings a nice extra power to your car’s engine.
 Also, please do not believe the lies about a performance chip boosting horsepower up from +20hp to +50hp or even more.